aws-observability/aws-otel-python-instrumentation/aws-opentelemetry-distro/README.rst

     pip install aws-opentelemetry-distro

-This package provides AWS OpenTelemetry Python Distro, which allows for auto-instrumentation of Python applications.
+This package provides Amazon Web Services distribution of the OpenTelemetry Python Instrumentation, which allows for auto-instrumentation of Python applications.

 References
 ----------